 All sessions are private and confidential.
 What your child talks about during their appointment will not be shared with their parents, school, or anyone else.
 There are a few exceptions to this rule.
 If the counselor thinks their client is a threat to themself or someone else, they may recommend further, more-intensive care.
 If their client shares information about child abuse, the counselor will be required to report this information to child protective services or the police.

 Will caregivers join their child in therapy?

 No, children and teenagers benefit most from discussing their issues independently with their counselor.
-This is developmentally appropriate for our target clients, aged 10-17.
+This is developmentally appropriate for our target clients, who are between the ages of 10 and 17.

 However, your child’s counselor will meet with you, the caregiver, monthly to discuss how your child is responding to therapy.
 Note that the counselor will not share private information your child has shared during the session unless he/she determines they are a threat to themselves or someone else.